 How to choose your domain name

-Your domain name is a crucial part of your online presence, so it’s important that you choose the right one.
-Here’s a few top tips to ensure that you do just that.
+Your domain name is a crucial part of your online presence, so it’s important to choose the right one.
+Whether you’re registering a brand-new TLD, a local .uk address, or a subdomain for a specific service, the same principles apply.
+Here are a few top tips to get started.

 1. Be creative

-Creative domain names make for good branding because they stand out from the crowd, compared with generic domains which do the exact opposite.
+Creative domain names make for good branding because they stand out from the crowd, compared with generic names that fade into the background.

 2. Avoid hyphens and numbers